English's Github Trend's slide

 License

-The code and the model weights of Whisper are released under the MIT License.
+Whisper’s code and model weights are released under the MIT License.
 See LICENSE for further details.